AathreyaG/reactai-starter/analysis.md

 - Ability to download the catalog as a CSV.
 - Basic deployment on AWS.
 - Documentation on setup and usage.

+### Security and Deployment Considerations

+- **Security**:
+  - Ensure the application is secure against unauthorized access, especially if publicly accessible.
+  - Implement security measures such as rate limiting, input validation, and sanitization to prevent abuse and injection attacks.

+- **Deployment**:
+  - Consider restricting access to trusted networks or IP addresses if sensitive data is involved.
+  - Use AWS security features like VPC configurations and security groups to protect the application and data.

+### Additional Considerations

+- **Data Privacy**: Protect any sensitive data within the catalog.
+- **Monitoring and Logging**: Implement robust logging and monitoring to detect unusual activity or potential security threats.
+- **Future Scalability**: Design the application to allow easy integration of authentication features in the future if needed.

 ### Questions for Improvement